Jennifer Lopez, Alex Rodriguez Romantic Bahamas Vacation Cost How Much?

 If Jennifer Lopez and Alex Rodriguez had private security on the island, that would run them around $60 an hour.

 As for their private beach-front home, the houses on the property are currently on the market for millions of dollars.

-Despite the steep cost for a few days in the Bahamas, Jennifer Lopez did once sing “Love Don’t Cost A Thing.”
+Despite the steep cost for a few days in the Bahamas, Jennifer Lopez did once sing “Love Don’t Cost a Thing.”

 Both Jennifer Lopez and Alex Rodriguez are of similar age, have Latino backgrounds, and are divorced parents, according to E!
+Online.

-Lopez, who recently had a short fling with rapper Drake, told James Cordon during ‘Carpool Karaoke’ that she was definitely “a relationship girl.”
+Lopez, who recently had a short fling with rapper Drake, told James Cordon during “Carpool Karaoke” that she was definitely “a relationship girl.”

 “I’m so monogamous, it’s stupid.”

-Sources told reporters that Lopez and Rodriguez’ relationship is extremely new and nothing serious yet.
+Sources told reporters that Lopez and Rodriguez’s relationship is extremely new and nothing serious yet.

 “It’s not serious at all.
+J.Lo is just dating.”

 RELATED POSTS BY THE INQUISITR